JacquesLucke/animation_nodes_manual/content/documentation/subprograms/loop/index.md

 - **Default** - The default value of the parameter, this option is only available for simple data types, so data types like BVH and KD Trees won't have this option.
+- **Hide** - When enabled, the parameter will be hidden by default when the user adds an *Invoke Subprogram* node.

 #### Reassignment Operators